ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   the path to the downloaded zip file of the chosen model.
 You can choose any of the models available on the `BioImage Model Zoo`_ webpage.

-  During the segmentation step spotMAX will generate a binary mask from the spots' intensity image with potential areas where to detect spots.
+  During the segmentation step SpotMAX will generate a binary mask from the spots' intensity image with potential areas where to detect spots.

-  After this step, spotMAX  will separate the spots by detecting local peaks or labelling the prediction mask (separate by connected component labelling) depending on the :confval:`Spots detection method` parameter.
+  After this step, SpotMAX  will separate the spots by detecting local peaks or labelling the prediction mask (separate by connected component labelling) depending on the :confval:`Spots detection method` parameter.